msys2/msys2.github.io/web/wiki/MSYS2-introduction.md

 It is an independent rewrite of MSys, based on modern Cygwin (POSIX compatibility layer) and MinGW-w64 with the aim of better interoperability with native Windows software.

 Both 32-bit and 64-bit variants exist and receive mostly the same level of support.
-Here is a [list of packages we provide](Packages.md).

 ## Subsystems